When to visit

 ROAD WORKS ON HIGHWAY 4

-Between March 2018 and the spring of 2021, a major road improvement project is planned for the Kennedy Hill area of Highway 4 (adjacent to Kennedy Lake), over a distance of approximately 1.5 km.
+Between March 2018 and the fall of 2022, a major road improvement project is planned for the Kennedy Hill area of Highway 4 (adjacent to Kennedy Lake), over a distance of approximately 1.5 km.
 This may have a significant impact on your movements, depending on when you are driving through the area.
 In general, single-lane alternating traffic will be enforced during the day (which could cause delays of up to 30 minutes) and the road will be closed for certain periods overnight.

 Where to eat